ozanturksever/codebuff/common/src/testing/knowledge.md

 1. Import from `@codebuff/common/testing/mock-db`
 2. Create in `beforeEach()` for fresh state
-3. Pass to functions that take `TestableDb`
+3. Pass to functions that take `DbOperations`

 ## Query patterns